ETOPS: History

-Later ICAO issues Standards and Recommended Practices (SARPS) for ETOPS, and ETOPS were extended to four-engine aircraft like the Boeing 747-8 and the terminology updated to EDTO – Extended Diversion Time Operations.
+In 2017 ICAO issued Standards and Recommended Practices (SARPS) for ETOPS, and ETOPS were extended to four-engine aircraft like the Boeing 747-8 and the terminology updated to EDTO (Extended Diversion Time Operations).

 Early jet airliners

-Jet engines are much more reliable than piston engines.
-The first jet airliner to enter service was the four-engine de Havilland Comet in 1952.

-Twinjets grew bigger and faster than four-engine piston aircraft, like those powered by the reliable Pratt & Whitney JT8D (e.g., the DC-9 and Boeing 737).
+While the earliest jet engines were sometimes unreliable, widespread use of later engines such as the Pratt & Whitney JT8D (e.g. McDonnell Douglas DC-9 and Boeing 737) led to major advances in reliability and safety.
+As jet engines started to deliver more power than piston engines while increasing reliability, aircraft whose size previously required four piston engines could now be built using only two jet engines.

-By the late 1960s, large civil airliners were jet-powered, relegating the piston engine to niche roles such as cargo flights.
-The JT8D was reliably powering the three-engine Boeing 727.
-The 60-minute rule was waived in 1964 for three-engine aircraft, which opened the way for the development of wide-body, intercontinental trijets, such as the Lockheed L-1011 Tristar and DC-10.
+By the late 1960s, most large civil airliners were jet-powered, relegating the piston engine to roles such as cargo flights.
+With the JT8D reliably powering the three-engine Boeing 727, the 60-minute rule was waived in 1964 for three-engine aircraft, which in turn opened the way for the development of wide-body, intercontinental trijets such as the Lockheed L-1011 TriStar and McDonnell Douglas DC-10.
 By then, only twin-engine jets were restricted by the 60-minute rule.
 Trijets and quadjets dominated international long-haul flights until the late 1980s.

 Early ETOPS

 Airbus A300 twinjets, the first twin-engine wide-body aircraft, had been flying across the North Atlantic, the Bay of Bengal, and the Indian Ocean under a 90-minute ICAO rule since 1976.

-Dick Taylor, then Boeing's director of engineering approached FAA director J. Lynn Helms in 1980 about the possibility of an exemption: his response was "It'll be a cold day in hell before I let twins fly long haul, overwater routes."
+When the FAA director J. Lynn Helms in 1980 was approached about the possibility of an exemption, his response was "It'll be a cold day in hell before I let twins fly long haul, overwater routes."
 The Boeing 767-200ER entered service in 1984.

 In 1985, the FAA increased the ETOPS to 120 minutes at the single-engine cruise speed.
 Trans World Airlines operated the first 120-minute ETOPS (ETOPS-120) service on February 1, 1985, with a Boeing 767-200 from Boston to Paris.
 The 767 burned 7,000 lb less fuel per hour than a Lockheed L-1011 TriStar on the same route, prompting TWA to spend $2.6 million on each 767 they owned to retrofit them to ETOPS-120 specs.

 It was followed by Singapore Airlines in June with an Airbus A310.

-In April 1986, Pan Am inaugurated transatlantic revenue service using A310s, and Airbus ETOPS operators were more than 20 in less than five years.
+In April 1986, Pan Am inaugurated transatlantic revenue service using A310s, and within five years Airbus ETOPS operators numbered more than 20.